gabeklein/expressive-mvc/README.md

   )
 }
 ```
+<sup><a href="https://codesandbox.io/s/example-counter-th8xl">View in CodeSandbox</a></sup>
 <br/>

 > **Good to know:** <br/>
 > While obviously cleaner, this is also more efficient than inline-functions.
-Not only do actions have names, we avoid having new closures for every render.
-This can save _a lot_ of unnecessary rendering downstream, for assumed "new" callbacks. 😬
+Not only do actions have names, we avoid a new closure for every render.
+This can save a lot of unnecessary rendering downstream, for assumed "new" callbacks. 😬
 <!-- <sup><a href="https://codesandbox.io/s/example-actions-1dyxg">View in CodeSandbox</a></sup> -->

 <br/>

 <h2 id="concept-getters">Computed Values</h2>

-State can have dynamic values too, just define get-methods on your model.
+State may contain derivative values too, simply define get-methods on your model.
 They will be managed by the controller automatically.

-Through the same mechanism as hooks, getters know when the specific properties they accessed are updated.
+Through the same mechanism as hooks, getters know when the specific properties they access are updated.
 Whenever that happens, they rerun.
 If a new value is returned, the update is paid forward.

 ```js
 const { floor } = Math;